jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 Upon visiting, I came across The Family Tree Center—and my curious mind obliged.
 How far back have the Mormons been able to trace my paternal line?

 A sweet Mormon man at the Center was happy to help me log on to a computer there and guide me through the process of traversing my family tree.
-I told him I was interested in tracing my paternal line, so once we put in my father’s information, it was easy to find his parents as well: Grandpa Dude and Grammy—Mary Wallace.
+I told him I was interested in tracing my paternal line, so once we put in my father’s information, it was easy to find his parents as well: Grandpa Dude and Grammy—my beloved grandmother, Mary Wallace.

 Once my paternal grandparents were identified in the system, the tree started to light up.
 I immediately go three generations back, then four generations back.
 I eventually get to seven generations back and that sweet Mormon man informed me, “this is typically when you’ll hit a dead end as it’s hard to trace family lines longer than seven generations.”